Shooto

-As a fighting system, Shooto is considered a hybrid martial art derived from Shoot wrestling.
+As a fighting system, Shooto is considered a hybrid martial art derived from shoot wrestling.
 It is focused on all aspects of fighting: striking, stand-up grappling and ground fighting.
 Practitioners are referred to as shooters or shootists.
-Shooto rules have evolved with time, are different depending on the class, Class C and D are amateur and have more restricted rules more similar to their first events, while professional classes are now true mixed martial arts competitions.
+Shooto rules have evolved with time and differ depending on the class; Class C and D are amateur and have more restricted rules more similar to their first events, while professional classes are now true mixed martial arts competitions.
 Shooto weight classes are different from those of the United States Association of Boxing Commissions, which are used by most MMA promotions.

-Although modern Shooto is indistinguishable from MMA, in Japan promoters, fighters and fans still see it as its own standalone combat sport.
-While outside it is mostly seen as a system of MMA promotions, organizing events from amateur grassroots to professional levels.
+Although modern Shooto is indistinguishable from MMA, in Japan promoters, fighters and fans still see it as its own standalone combat sport, while outside of Japan it is mostly seen as a system of MMA promotions, organizing events from amateur grassroots to professional levels.